Kolan vole

 The Kolan vole, Inez's red-backed vole or Inez's vole (Caryomys inez) is a species of rodent in the family Cricetidae.
 It is found only in China.
 Two subspecies have been recognized, Caryomys inez inez from the northern part of its range and Caryomys inez nux from the southern part.

 Description

 The Kolan vole has a head and body length of about 90 mm with a tail 32 to 44 mm long.
 The ears are small and rounded and hardly project from the pelage.
 The dorsal fur is a uniform dull buffish brown and the underparts are pale buff.
-The upper surface of hands and feet are brown.
+The upper surfaces of hands and feet are brown.
 The upper surface of the tail is dark brown and the underside is pale brown giving it a bicolour appearance.

 Distribution and habitat

-The Kolan vole is endemic to China where it is known from the provinces of Shaanxi, Shanxi, Anhui, Sichuan, Gansu, Henan, Ningxia, Hebei and Hubei.
+The Kolan vole is endemic to China where it is known in the provinces of Shaanxi, Shanxi, Anhui, Sichuan, Gansu, Henan, Ningxia, Hebei and Hubei.
 It is found at altitudes of between 500 and 2000 m above sea level and its typical habitat is thick tangled undergrowth in ravines and gullies where it burrows in loose soil.